A powerful and stylish laptop, which outclasses rivals in key areas. The second screen functionality needs more support though.

 Bunged in the box is a USB-A-to-Ethernet adapter, a nice gesture that means you can get wired in for no extra expense.

 Asus made some noise in its promo materials about the ‘NanoEdge’ bezels, which are indeed very thin, but not so thin that Asus haven’t been able to cram a VGA camera into the top bezel.
-Not only does the positioning here mean that whoever is on the other end of a Hangouts call won’t get a nice view of your septum, as is the case when manufacturers cram cameras on the bottom bezel, but it means that unlocking the ZenBook Pro 15 with Windows Hello takes mere seconds.
-Even in gloomy meeting rooms I had no problem getting the laptop to recognise my face.
+Not only does the positioning here mean that whoever is on the other end of a Hangouts call won’t get a nice view of your septum, as is the case when manufacturers stuff cameras into the bottom bezel, but it means that unlocking the ZenBook Pro 15 with Windows Hello takes mere seconds.
+Even in gloomy meeting rooms I had no problem getting the laptop to recognise my face and unlock the laptop.

 Flip the ZenBook Pro 15 over and you’ll see a pair of speakers, which have been tuned with the assistance of audio wizards Harman Kardon.
 As with most laptops, this results in a lot of the sound either being absorbed or bouncing off the surface of the desk, but rest the ZenBook Pro 15 up on your lap and you get a better appreciation for the sound quality here.